pitsomashilo/alx-low_level_programming/0x00-hello_world/README.md

 Script 1-compiler compiles a C file but does not link

 Script 2-assembler generates the assembly code of a C program and saves it in an output file

+Script 3-name compiles a C file and creates an executable named cisfun